Advice to help you cope with the suicide death of someone you love.

 Two college seniors helped start a tradition in honor of their friend who died by suicide in 2011.

 Suicide is a leading cause of death globally, with over 1 million people dying each year.
+Most people who attempt suicide want to live, but are overcome with emotional pain and cannot see any other way to cope.
 But suicide is preventable.
 Find out how you can help.

 Suicide is preventable, and individuals and organisations across Australia are working to raise awareness and ensure that people at risk of suicide get the help they need.

 Find out how to be helpful if someone is suicidal, what to say and who to call.
 If someone you know has died by suicide, find information and resources to help you cope.
 If you are thinking about suicide, get help immediately.

 Suicide rates are on the rise in New Zealand.
 With more than 500 Kiwis dying by suicide each year and many more attempting suicide, the statistics are grim.
 But suicide is preventable.